adelina-t/cloudbase-init-capz-demo/README.md

-### Bootstrapping Windows Nodes with CAPI provider Azure  and Cloudbase Init
+### Bootstrapping Windows Nodes with CAPI provider Azure  and Cloudbase-Init

 Guide on how to use CAPZ ( Cluster API provider Azure ) with Cloudbase-Init in order to bootstrap K8s Windows Nodes.